Kingwood Pest & TermitePest & Termite

 Most German cockroach infestations in residential homes begin with an introduction event rather than a migration from outdoors.
 Common introduction routes include used appliances (particularly refrigerators and microwaves), grocery bags from stores with existing roach pressure, moving boxes that sat in an infested storage unit, and secondhand furniture.
 Apartment dwellers and townhome residents face additional risk from shared wall voids and plumbing chases that allow cockroaches to move between units.

 Once established in a kitchen or bathroom, German cockroaches rarely leave that structure voluntarily.
-They are highly food-motivated and can subsist on grease residue, crumbs under appliances, glue from book bindings, and soap residue — essentially anything with caloric value.
-This adaptability makes sanitation improvements helpful but rarely sufficient on their own to eliminate an established colony.
+They are highly food-motivated and can live on grease residue, crumbs under appliances, glue from book bindings, and soap residue.
+Basically anything with caloric value.
+That adaptability is why cleaning up helps but rarely finishes the job on its own once a colony is established.

 Health Concerns Associated with German Cockroaches